AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    +"var s=this,a=new Date,v=v?v:'',c=c?c:'s_gvo',e=e?e:0,i=t=='m'?6000"
    +"0:86400000,k=s.c_r(c);if(v){a.setTime(a.getTime()+e*i);s.c_w(c,v,e"
    +"==0?0:a);}return v==k?'':v");
    ```

-1. Paste it into the code window in the Analytics extension (that you hopefully still have open - else re-open from the previous step), **completely below** the doPlugins function (not inside of it).
+1. Paste it into the code window in the Analytics extension (if you don't still have it open, re-open it as per the previous step), **completely below** the doPlugins function (not inside of it).

 ![Add Plug-in Code](../assets/images/analytics-doPluginsAndGeValOnceCode.png)